ranahamzaintisar1995/ranahamzaintisar1995/README.md

 ### Hi I'm Hamza.

 - I am a Data Engineer and a Data Scientist.
-- I am currently looking for data engineer and data scientist roles in Germany.
+- I am currently looking for data engineer and data scientist roles in Europe preferrably Germany.
 - I have done a variety of projects in different programming languages which can be viewed in my github repository.
 - If you are interested more in my profile, please visit my website: [ranahamzaintisar](https://ranahamzaintisar1995.github.io)